 Here are some things to keep in mind when adding images to your survey:

 - Images can be a PNG, JPG, or GIF and up to 10mb in file size.

 - Images added in surveys will retain their size up to the width of the survey.
 If an image is wider than 600px, it’ll be resized to fit the survey.

 - Images are center aligned in the survey preview and published survey.

 - All image editing is done within the Content Studio.

 - Custom Messaging

-Edit the Submit button label, confirmation message, and closed survey message.
+Edit the Submit button label, confirmation message, required question message, and closed survey message.

 Edit background and button colors.

-- Click the Click to set the survey title field to edit the title.
+- Click Edit Survey Name to give the survey a name.
 The title is for internal organization and won't be visible to respondents.